Duality between Lagrangian and Legendrian invariants: Algebraic preliminary

 where

 This induces the \emph{word-length spectral sequence} with

 converging strongly to

 by the classical convergence theorem (\cite[Theorem 5.5.1]{weibel}).
-It can be proved using this spectral sequence that an $A_\infty$ map $\e \colon \A \to \B$ is a quasi-isomorphism if and only if the naturally induced DG-coalgebra map $\Bar\e \colon \Bar \A \to \Bar \B$ is a quasi-isomorphism, see \cite[Proposition 2.2.3]{LV}.
+It can be proved using this spectral sequence that if an $A_\infty$-map $\e \colon \A \to \B$ is a quasi-isomorphism then the naturally induced DG-coalgebra map $\Bar\e \colon \Bar \A \to \Bar \B$ is a quasi-isomorphism, see \cite[Proposition 2.2.3]{LV}.

 There is a universal twisting cochain $\t_\A \colon \Bar \A \to \A$ which is non-zero only on $\Abar[1] \subset \Bar \A$ and is given by the inclusion map $\Abar[1] \to \A$.
 The twisting cochain $\t_\A$ gives rise to a free $\A$-bimodule resolution of $\A$ obtained as a twisted tensor product